parham1998/Linear_Regression_PyTorch/README.md

 # Linear_Regression_PyTorch
-Implementation of a simple Linear Regression model with Numpy &amp; PyTorch library
+Implementation of a simple Linear Regression model with Numpy & PyTorch library